CSCfi/csc-user-guide/docs/apps/hyperqueue.md

     # Wait for all tasks to finish
     hq job wait all

-    # Create archives on Lustre for the outputs on each local disk
+    # Archive and copy output from each local disk to working directory on Lustre
     srun -m arbitrary -w "$SLURM_JOB_NODELIST" ./archive

     # Shut down the workers and server